Public Holidays in Italy 2026: Plan Your Travels

 October

-• October is holiday-free but features cultural celebrations like Grandparents’ Day (October 2) and Halloween (October 31).
+October also features cultural celebrations like Grandparents’ Day (October 2) and Halloween (October 31).

 November